Please click here for the Covid-19 annex to the SEND Information Report.

 - Consultation takes place with external agencies and the governing bodies of other schools, when it seems necessary or desirable in the interest of co-ordinated special educational provision in the area as a whole

-- That students with special educational needs join in the activities of St Ivo School with students who do not have special educational needs, so far as it is reasonably practical and compatible with receiving the special educational provision their learning needs call for and efficient education of the students with whom they are educated and the efficient use of resources
+- That students with special educational needs join in the activities of St Ivo Academy with students who do not have special educational needs, so far as it is reasonably practical and compatible with receiving the special educational provision their learning needs call for and efficient education of the students with whom they are educated and the efficient use of resources

 - Ensure that parents are notified of any decision that SEN provision is being made for their child.

-In doing we will have regard to the Special Educational Needs Code of Practice and the relevant Disability Rights Code of Practice.
+In doing so we will have regard to the Special Educational Needs Code of Practice and the relevant Disability Rights Code of Practice.
 There is a named member of the LECC with responsibility for SEND.

-The Principal has responsibility for the day-to day management of all aspects of the school work, including provision for students with SEN. The Principal keeps the Local Education Consultative Committee fully informed and works closely with the SENCO.
+The Principal has responsibility for the day-to day management of all aspects of the school work, including provision for students with SEN. The Principal keeps the Local Education Consultative Committee fully informed and works closely with the SENDCO.

 St Ivo Staff